GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-client-codelab/index.md

 {% Aside 'gotchas' %}
   Environment variable values (the stuff in `.env`) are unique to a single Glitch project.
-  I.e. if you remix your project, the values in `.env` won't get copied over.
+  If you remix your project, the values in `.env` won't get copied over.
 {% endAside %}

 1. Open `public/index.js`.